cast-org/figuration/docs/components/button-group.md

 group: components
 ---

 Group a series of buttons together on a single line with the button group.
-Add on optional JavaScript radio and checkbox style behavior with [our Buttons widget]({{ site.baseurl }}/widgets/button).

 ## Contents
 {:.no_toc}